 How to invest in the Hang Seng Index

 If the answer to the above question is ‘yes’ – then it’s a good idea to look into Hong Kong’s Hang Seng Index (HSI).
-On this page, we’ll walk you through all the different ways you can invest in the Hang Seng Index.
+On this page, we’ll walk you through all the different ways you can gain exposure to the Index.
 That way you can be prepared to make smart decisions when the time comes to investing your money.

-The Hang Seng Index is an index of the 50 largest stocks (by market capitalisation) in Hong Kong, and also functions as the main indicator of overall stock market performance in the country.
+The Hang Seng Index is an index of the 50 largest stocks (by market capitalisation) in the Hong Kong Stock Exchange, and also functions as the main indicator of overall stock market performance in the country.
 Started in 1969, the Hang Seng includes leading companies from the banking sector (HSBC), utilities sector (Hong Kong and China Gas Company), real estate sector (Sino Land Company), and other industries.

 Is it a good investment?